br-automation-com/mappView-File-Explorer/README.md

 	MAX_ITEM_SIZE 	Maximum length for a file or folder name DEVICE_LIST   	List if predefined devices

+<a name="Post-Configuration"></a>
 ## Configuration at runtime
 The following settings can be changed during runtime.
 For details about the network settings see the Automation Help (6bc04f87-a564-42fe-be38-060045eb83d6).

 ![](Logical/mappView/Resources/Media/screenshot_cfg.png)

+<a name="Limitations"></a>
 ## Limitations
 * The sample is not yet multi client capable.
 * There is no extra message box when files or folders are deleted.
 * The network needs up to two minutes to time out if the corresponding is not available.
 This time must also be considerred when the server address is corrected.
 Even in this case it can take a few minutes to connect to the correct server.

+<a name="Errors"></a>
+## Error messages
+	50000		Selected item name is empty
+	50001		This is not a valid item name
+	50010		Device is not defined
+	50011		Item list is not defined
+	50012		Maximum entry parameter is 0
+	50100		Maximum number of files reached		-> increase value of ITEM_LIST_NUN 50200		File name exceeds maximum length	-> increase value of MAX_ITEM_SIZE 50201		Directory name exceeds maximum length	-> increase value of MAX_ITEM_SIZE 50202		Directory path exceeds maximum length	-> increase value of DIR_PATH_SIZE 50203		Directory path critical error

+<a name="Revision-History"></a>
 ## Revision History

 #### Version 0.2